 Make the Frosting:

-- In a medium bowl, combined all ingredients.
+- In a medium bowl, combine all ingredients.
 Using a hand mixer, whip until light and fluffy.
 Add a little more milk if the frosting is too thick, or more powdered sugar if it’s too thin.

 - Frost the cookies as desired.
 Enjoy!